Connection between cosmological time and the constants of Nature: Introduction

-Schematically, in this paper we posit the following: \begin{itemize} \item Time is the conjugate of the constants of nature and vice versa. \item Given the multitude of options, the constant chosen for the progenitor of time in a given region of phase space is the one that allows for a clear separation of space and time in that region.
-This is a dynamical issue. \item Dealing with multi-time situations, or settings where one must handover from one time to another, is part of physics. \end{itemize} These precepts will emerge from an examination of minisuperspace quantum gravity in the connection representation.
-As explained later (and in more detail elsewhere~\cite{bruno1}) our constructions often generalize beyond minisuperspace.
-When they do not (due to the choice of constant), we should replace ``time'' by ``cosmological time'' and assume that locality and Lorentz invariance have been broken.

 The plan of this paper is as follows.
-A formal and aspirational general prescription will first be proposed in Section~\ref{IdealClocks}, in the form of 3 precepts.
-These will be purposefully of great generality, because we do not wish to wed our proposal to a particular theory (even though we will be using Einstein-Cartan gravity for the rest of the paper).
-Putting the Hamiltonian constraint in a given format, and extending the action and phase space, transforms the Wheeler-DeWitt (WDW) equation into a Schrodinger equation, with the conjugate of a constant playing the role of ``time''.
-The WDW equation then appears as the condition for defining a monochromatic (fixed constant) wave.
+In Section~\ref{beyondMSS} we start by reviewing the origins of our proposal: the fully diffeomorphism invariant formulation of unimodular gravity~\cite{unimod1,unimod}, i.e. the formulation~\cite{unimod} which, contrary to its name, does {\it not} restrict the theory to unimodular diffeomorphisms.
+Our construction can be seen as a generalization of the prescription found in~\cite{unimod}, targeting constants other than $\Lambda$.
+A reduction to minisuperspace is then presented in Section~\ref{MSSred}, recovering the formalism in~\cite{Myletter}.
+We quantize the problem and present general solutions for a single perfect fluid.

-In Section~\ref{Lambda} we apply this procedure to pure $\Lambda$, showing that in the connection representation the monochromatic plane waves move in a time conjugate to $1/\Lambda$ (seen as a ``frequency'') and a space which is the Chern-Simons (CS) functional (so that the spatial part of the wave is the real CS state~\cite{kodama}).
-Crucially, we can superpose the monochromatic plane waves into normalizable solutions, as we show in Section~\ref{genstats}, where we identify solitons, light rays and coherent/squeezed states.
+In Section~\ref{Lambda} we make further connections with previous literature by illustrating this procedure in the case of pure $\Lambda$.
+We show that in the connection representation the monochromatic plane waves move in a time (proportional to the time defined in~\cite{unimod}) conjugate to $1/\Lambda$ (seen as a ``frequency''), and in a space which is the Chern-Simons (CS) functional (so that the spatial part of the wave is the real CS state~\cite{kodama}).
+But crucially, we can now superpose the monochromatic plane waves into normalizable solutions, as we show in Section~\ref{genstats}, where we identify solitons, light rays and coherent/squeezed states.
 In Section~\ref{Genfluids} we present a straightforward generalization to Universes dominated by radiation and fluids with generic equation of state.
 In each of these the constant of choice is different, so that the chosen time is different.
 Having a quantum time variable and the ability to find peaked wave-packets is instrumental in finding the correct classical limit.
-We explain how this is achieved by coherent states in Section~\ref{classlimit}, once the reader is taught how to do cosmology in the connection representation and with constant-times.
+We explain how this is achieved by coherent states in Section~\ref{classlimit}, once classical cosmology in rephrased in the connection representation and with constant-times.